Graph-based open-ended survey on concerns related to COVID-19: Results

 To further reveal the details about response patterns, we show the palette diagrams \cite{Noguchi2019,Noguchi2020} in Fig.~\ref{fig:PaletteDiagrams}.
-The palette diagram is essentially a stream plot, which is a stack plot with varying origin axes.
-The vertical axis represents the normalised propensity for each opinion group that a respondent supports.
-The set of normalised propensities (i.e. vertical thickness is unity) for all respondents are optimally aligned horizontally so that the global distribution of the response pattern can be better understood.
-The palette diagrams in Fig.~\ref{fig:PaletteDiagrams} show the microscopic response patterns of respondents; the tables in Fig.~\ref{fig:PopularityMatrix} show how these patterns can be summarised at a macroscopic level.
+The palette diagram is essentially a \textit{streamplot}, which is a stack plot with varying origin axes.
+The streamplot is a common visualization for time-series data, for example, the evolution of car companies' market share.
+In the palette diagram, the vertical axis represents the normalized propensity (i.e., vertical thickness represents unity) for each opinion group that a respondent supports.
+The set of normalised propensity patterns for all respondents are optimally aligned in a horizontal fashion, so the global distribution of the response pattern is better understood.
+In other words, the respondent vertex indices correspond to the timestamps in the time-series data.
+The palette diagrams in Fig.~\ref{fig:PaletteDiagrams} show the microscopic response patterns of respondents.
+The tables in Fig.~\ref{fig:PopularityMatrix} show how these patterns can be summarised at a macroscopic level.

 The results presented in these two figures suggest that there was a sizable block of respondents who did not express any specific concerns throughout the study period.
 These respondents were identified as a distinct group, relatively isolated from others, through graph clustering.
 The evolution of the number of respondents in this group is negatively correlated with the number of daily cases, which peaked during our fourth survey, as expected.
 As indicated in Fig.~\ref{fig:PaletteDiagrams}, these respondents were less likely to support other opinion groups.